 10. Grind mode

 A few times, you require a welding helmet to protect your face.
 At the same time, it will not block out the light.
-Using a welding helmet is a great way to stop flying debris or dust when you are using a grinder.
+Using a helmet is a great way to stop flying debris or dust when you are using a grinder.

-In the grind mode, you have to keep your welding helmet in the lowest setting.
+In the grind mode, you have to keep your helmet in the lowest setting.
 The setting must be kept even when there may be bright sunlight or sparks.

 Many welding helmets are equipped with a grind mode.
 The feature is useful even when you are not grinding.
 What you need is to see without lifting your welding helmet.